michelezedda/infinityCounter/README.md

 Observe the numerical value on the counter returning to the initial value.
 ```

-## Try it
+## Project Link

-You can try infinityCounter by clicking the following link: https://michelezedda.github.io/counter/
+You can try infinityCounter by clicking the following link :link: [infinityCounter](https://ila1997.github.io/Counter/)